mickfuzz/makecode-platformer-101/README.md

 ## Summary
 This course is built on the simple idea of starting with a platform game and adding familiar game patterns and features.
-You can get started in a number of ways.
-See the sections below to find out more.
+The resources here are part of a learning model which has the following elements:

+* [Game Making MISSIONS](missions) main missions involve choosing authentic game making design patterns from a menu.
+Other side missions help with engagement of different making preferences.
+* [A MAP of Learning Outcomes](learningDimensions) particularly suited to digital game making, presented in an accessible format to teachers and learners.
+* [Design METHODS](methods) are techniques that facilitators and learners can use to help navigate the process of making a game and reflecting on what is being learned in the process.

 If you find mistakes in this resource or want to contribute please [start an issue here.](https://github.com/mickfuzz/makecode-platformer-101/issues)

 ### Remix a Starting Game Template